 Sense of Accomplishment

 Travel can be challenging if you are unfamiliar with the language, customs and cuisine of your destination country.
-For some travelers, though, that’s part of the fun.
-When you unscramble the dinner menu or finally board the right bus, you will probably feel an adrenaline rush and a sense of pride.
+For some travelers, that’s part of the fun.
+When you unscramble the dinner menu or finally board the right bus, you will feel an adrenaline rush and a sense of pride.

 According to the American Society on Aging, your brain continues to make new cells and establish nerve connections throughout life.
 For this to happen, you must exercise your brain.
 Combining travel with learning experiences can keep your brain as healthy as the rest of your body.